ibexa/documentation-developer/docs/commerce/commerce.md

 The commerce component of [[= product_name =]] covers various areas of managing an e-commerce presence: from configuring payment and shipping methods, through processing a transaction (listing available products, adding products to a cart, processing checkout and sending confirmation), all the way to order management.

+See an interactive demo of [selling online with Ibexa Commerce](https://www.ibexa.co/resources/interactive-demos/ecommerce).

 [[= cards([
 "commerce/cart/cart",
 "commerce/checkout/checkout",